 Bella Smiles is a family dentist office serving many areas of Long Island and we also offer pediatric dental care to monitor the development of teeth in younger patients.
 Routine visits at every age often prevent the sudden onset of dental concerns that can affect your daily life.

 We believe in educating our patients on how to care for their teeth and gums in between regular teeth cleanings.
-Your dental hygienist will demonstrate proper brushing and flossing techniques to minimize plaque and tartar build-up between preventive care visits.
+That’s why we take time during your dental visits.
+Our dental hygienist will demonstrate proper brushing and flossing techniques to minimize plaque and tartar build-up between preventive care visits.

 Routine Dental Cleanings: what to expect